szstonelee/redisoo/use.md

 * User: redis (Privilege has been set for database test)
 * Password: 1234abcd

-The SQL statements for MySQL to add a user of redis for password of 1234abcd is like the following (when use root login to MySQL)
+The SQL statements for MySQL to add a user of redis for password of 1234abcd is like the following (when use root to login to MySQL)
 ```
 CREATE DATABASE test;
 CREATE USER 'redis'@'localhost' IDENTIFIED BY '1234abcd';